frontegg-samples/frontegg-api-access-control/README.md

    - `MISSING_PERMISSION`: User/Tenant is missing permission to access this route.
    - `MISSING_ROUTE`: Route is not configured.
    - `PLAN_EXPIRED`: Plan that enabled that route is expired for user/tenant.
-   - `ROUTE_DENIED`: Route denied for the user/tenant.
+   - `ROUTE_DENIED`: Route is configured with Block policy.